Install and use the event bookmarklet

 In your HubSpot account, click your photo or avatar in the top right-hand corner, then click Settings.

-In the left sidebar menu, click Install Code & Tracking.
-Under the Tracking code tab, click Install event bookmarklet.
+In the left sidebar menu, navigate to Install Code & Tracking.
+In the Tracking code tab, click Install event bookmarklet.

 Enter a name for the event.
 It's best to give it a name in the past tense such as 'Clicked the link' or 'Started a trial'.
 You can also tag the event so you can easily group and find the event later.
 Click Create event to finish.